varunj166/react-proforma/README.md

   password2: ''
 }
 ```
-> REMINDER: All form field names must be present in the `initialValues` object, or it won't be included in any of React Proforma's functionality.
+**REMINDER: All form field names must be present in the `initialValues` object, or it won't be included in any of React Proforma's functionality.**

 Now we need to add validation to 'password2' to make sure it matches, 'password'.

-Watch this.

 Add the following property to your `validationObject`: